 Which are the main topics and concerns linked to tourism sustainability at the moment in Africa?

 A better understanding of the importance to develop an adequately prepared and fairly remunerated tourism workforce in Africa is paramount.
 The development of professionalism in the African tourism industry remains a challenge and unless this is addressed across the industry as a whole, the status and credibility of what the African continent aspires to build and offer will be called into question.

 Professionalism is a prerequisite for success and is a fundamental component of innovation and entrepreneurship, which, in my opinion, are essential ingredients for African tourism competitiveness and sustainability.

 Globally, there is both a scarcity of knowledge on what tourism professionalism is and a lack of consistency in its meaning and applications.
-Tourism professionalism’s multidimensional nature requires attention towards:
+Tourism professionalism’s multidimensional nature requires attention to:

 - Human Resources’ development and management

 - enhancement and recognition of specialist skills